Introducing baby's first foods

 - Start with a few teaspoons at one or two of his feedings and let him tell you he has had enough to eat.
 Turning his head away from the spoon is a good signal that it’s time to stop.

-- Feed from a familiar, colorful bowl with a baby spoon, not from the jar, tub or pouch.
+- Feed your baby's first foods from a familiar, colorful bowl with a baby spoon, not from the jar, tub or pouch.

-- Don’t worry if he does not want to eat very much.
+- Don’t worry if he does not want to eat very much at first.
 This is a time for him to explore new tastes and textures.

 - Spread a large towel or old sheet under the high chair.
 Spills land on the cover, not the floor, making cleanup a breeze.